AdobeDocs/id-service.en/help/reference/chrome-samesite-labelling.md

 | `lax` | Cookies with this setting are only sent when the domain displayed in the URL of the browser matches the domain of the cookie.
 This is the new default for cookies in Chrome. |
 | `none` | Cookies with this setting are available for external or third-party access, such as "cross-site."
 Prior to this change, `none` was the default SameSite setting for cookies, so using this setting makes a cookie behave most similarly to how it has traditionally worked.
 However, Google is requiring that any cookie with this setting now specify the secure flag, which means the cookie will only be created and sent with requests over HTTPS.
 All cross-site cookies without the secure flag will be rejected by Google. |

-## What you need to know as an Adobe Experience Cloud customer
+## What you need to know as an Adobe CX Enterprise customer

 **No JavaScript updates required**